Anassk-ds/LeetCode-Solutions/README.md

 ## 📂 Repository Structure

-Each problem is organized in its own folder:
+Each LeetCode problem is organized in its own folder.

 ```text
 LeetCode-Solutions/